criwe/t3_linkfree/README.md

 ==============================================================

 Easy to use solution to realise a simple "linktree" (based on https://github.com/MichaelBarney/LinkFree).
-A basic style is included, maybe not necessarily the most beautiful ;-) But you can easily adopt the style, see "customization"
+A basic style is included, maybe not necessarily the most beautiful ;-) But you can easily adopt the style, see "customizing"

+# Installation

+- Use the extension manager to installt this extension
+- continue with "usage"!

 # Usage